 What if my student identification card is not scanning properly or my spiritual formation credits are regularly not appearing in my account?

-• Students having trouble scanning id cards should request assistance from an Ambassadors of Grace (AoG) stationed at the entrance to the chapel.
+· Students having trouble scanning id cards should request assistance from an Ambassador of Grace (AoG) stationed at the entrances/exits to Grace Chapel.

-• Students who experience persistent problems related to scanning id cards should stop by the Office of Spiritual Formation to assess if the id card is in good working order, or defective, and should be replaced.
+· Students who experience persistent problems related to scanning id cards should stop by the OSF to assess if the id card is in good working order, or defective, and should be replaced.

 What if I have a question about spiritual formation or spiritual formation credits?

 · Students are welcome to visit the Office of Spiritual Formation and pursue any request, question, or concern in person.

 · Students can receive information and assistance with tracking spiritual formation credits with an Ambassador of Grace (AoG) on Tuesdays and Wednesdays from 9 to 9:45am.

 Although they do not qualify for SFCs, students are encouraged to maintain an ongoing practice of personal disciplines that nurture Christian formation (e.g., solitude, prayer, the study of Scripture, mission/evangelism, etc.).
 Students are encouraged to take advantage of sacred spaces set aside for personal and corporate times of prayer, reflection, and encouragement in residence halls, the beautiful outdoors, and the TFC Prayer Room.
 Furthermore, Christian formation requires participation in a local faith community.
 It is the expectation at TFC that all faculty, staff, and students attend, participate, and contribute to the life of a local Christian congregation of their choosing.